Pudassassin/GearUpCards/GearUpCards/Packaging/README.md

 - *This mysterious glyph hasten your spellcasting, but at what cost?*

-- on its own, it gives Block Cooldown reductions at the cost of some Health.
+- on its own, it gives Block Cooldown reductions at the cost of block's shorter protection time.

+- speeds up how rapid you block echoing, block effects triggering

 #### \[Divination Glyph]
 **Spell's reaches and trajectories**